The Debbie Jones Memorial Scholarship

 Who was Debbie Jones?

 This scholarship was established to honor Debbie Jones, who was a visionary board member, a faithful supporter and long-time member of Life Credit Union.
 She served on the Life Credit Union Board of Directors for eleven years and as Board Chairman for six years.
 Debbie exemplified the true credit union spirit of “people helping people.”
 We would like to honor the life of Debbie Jones and celebrate her commitment to service on behalf of Life Credit Union and its members.
+This scholarship was first introduced in 2018.

 - Total award: $1,500